danielverh/VmProgrammingLanguage/docs/02 Bytecode.md

     LoadConstant,

     /*
-    Perform said operation in the vm, these take no argument.
+    Perform said operation in the vm - on the top item(s) of the stack, these take no arguments.
     */
     Add,
     Subtract,
     Multiply,
     Divide,
+    Not,
     Print,
+    Return,

     /*
     Perform said operation in the vm, these take one integer argument (4 bytes).
     */